davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 were tectonically underplated in the Late Cretaceous [@Malin1995; @Barth2003; @Yan2005; @Ducea2009; @Chapman2010; @Chapman2012 @Chapman2016b].
-The underplated metaclastic rocks are exposed in a series of windows that are labeled as subduction channel schists on Figure 1.
+The underplated metaclastic rocks are exposed in a series of windows that are labeled as subduction channel schists in @fig:context.
 Detritus for the schist protoliths was derived from the upper plate batholithic belt that was vigorously uplifted above a shallow flat segment of the greater Franciscan subduction megathrust system [@Barth2003; @Saleeby2007; @Chapman2013; @Chapman2016a].